Vadim-GSADUs/GSADUs.Revit.Addin/docs/CSV.md

 Decisions confirmed by user
 - Selection: Multiple selection is supported and should result in multiple CSV files (one per selected schedule).
+- Current-set iteration: When a workflow is saved with `Scope == CurrentSet`, the batch run exports the same schedule once per set processed.
+Each pass relies on the existing `BatchRunCoordinator` staging loop (which already toggles the `CurrentSet` parameter via `TryToggleCurrentSet`) so filtered schedules pick up the active set before each export.
 - Inclusion: Include all schedule types, including Key Schedules and Material Takeoffs.
 - Host scope: Schedules come from the host document only (no linked documents).
 - No data changes: Export schedule data exactly as shown in Revit; no filtering/transformation beyond what the schedule already defines.